Roasted Turkey Sausage with Potatoes, Peppers, and Onions

 “Oh my gosh, that looks awesome.
 I’m not even kidding.”

-That from my 11-year-old as he gazed upon this dish waiting for its turn in the oven.
-Destined for greatness, this was.
+That from my 11-year-old as he gazed upon this dish waiting its turn in the oven, soon to become Roasted Turkey Sausage with Potatoes, Peppers, and Onions.
+And a family favorite recipe!

 Roasted Turkey Sausage with Peppers, Potatoes, and Onions -- Juggling With Julia